Aneurysms: Description and Symptoms

 If you reduce the amount of anxiety and stress in your life, you’ll decrease your likelihood of developing an aneurysm.
-Do your best to calm down, avoid things that make you feel bad, try to solve problems before they become more serious, etc. It’s also good to take a vacation when appropriate and get more rest if you tend to overwork yourself.
+Do your best to calm down, avoid things that make you feel bad, try to solve problems early before they become more serious, etc. It’s also good to take a vacation when appropriate and get more rest if you tend to overwork yourself.

 Don’t forget to sleep at least 6-8 hours each night; it’s good for your health.
-Make a list of things you enjoy and do them.
+Make a list of healthy hobbies you enjoy and engage in them frequently.
 Here are some suggestions:

 - Take a walk in the park.

 - Take care of the plants in your garden.

 - Play chess.